mudzap/StarrySkies/README.md

 # StarrySkies
-By: Iván Peña
+By: Iván Peña, Universidad Anáhuac

-Python script to generate random crops at a set resolution from a set of bigger images.
+Simple python script to generate random crops at a set resolution from a set of bigger images.
 Made for observatory and telescope photos.
 By pulling random cropped images and downscaling these I can lazily make wallpapers for myself.
 AFAIK It doesn't handle non-integer downscaling factors because of personal preference, you're free to change that.

 Requires: NumPy, glob, argparse, Pillow